What is Desiccant?

 - Goods Transportation

-Desiccants that have been commercially developed are often used together in the packaging when shipping products.
+Desiccants that have been commercially developed are often used in the packaging when shipping products.
 Temperature changes and moisture-related issues are common problems for products shipped over long distances.

 - Desiccants based on activated carbon